 2.5 A, 2 A m²

-The current is 2.5 A and the magnetic moment is 2 A m².
+Therefore, the current flowing through the coil is **2.5 A** and the magnitude of its magnetic moment is **2 A·m²**.